open-telemetry/opentelemetry-specification/issue-management.md

 * `triage:accepted:ready-with-sponsor` - This issue is ready to be implemented and has a specification sponsor assigned.
 * `triage:accepted:needs-sponsor` - This issue is ready to be implemented, but does not yet have a specification sponsor.
 A pull request without a specification sponsor may not be reviewed in a timely manner.

+### `triage:followup`

+This label is applied to issues that are waiting on some action to be taken before they can be further considered.
+For example, they may be blocked on another issue, waiting on prototypes or otherwise waiting on some action to be taken.

 ### `triage:rejected:*`

 Rejected issues are issues that describe a problem that cannot or will not be solved by the project in the proposed form.